 The current contractual lease cash flows are based on the in-force lease rates.
 The projected future non-contractual lease cash flows are estimated based on the aircraft type, age, and the airframe and engine configuration of the aircraft.
 The projected non-contractual lease cash flows are applied to follow-on lease terms, which are estimated based on the age of the aircraft at the time of re-lease and are assumed through the estimated holding period of the aircraft.
 The estimated holding period is the period over which future cash flows are assumed to be generated.
 Shorter holding periods can result when a potential sale or future disassembly of an aircraft for the sale of its parts ("part-out") of an individual aircraft has been contracted for, or is likely.
-In instances of a potential sale or part-out, the holding period is based on the estimated based on aircraft type.
+In instances of a potential sale or part-out, the holding period is based on the estimated sale or part-out date.
+The disposition value is generally estimated based on aircraft type.
 In situations where the aircraft will be disposed of, the disposition value assumed is based on an estimated part-out value or the contracted sale price.